PJMantoss/movie-search-app/README.md

 I started building the app by creating the component folders and signing up on the Movies DB to get an API key.
 Then I added base styles to the app.
 Next, I created the SearchMovies asyn functional component containing the API call using Fetch.
 Then I added 2 states - one for input query and the second for movies.
 For modularity, I created a second functional component called MovieCard for mapping and displaying the list of movies returned by the query string.
 Lastly, I applied styling for each of the component.

-ROADBLOCK: I encountered one major roadblock which was how to conditionally render the text "Loading..." while awaiting fetch results from the API.
+ROADBLOCK: I encountered one major roadblock which was how to conditionally render the text "Loading...
+Please wait" while awaiting fetch results from the API.

 SOLUTION: To solve this, I created, in SerachMovies, a isLoading state with initial value of 'false', set it to 'true' just before fetch and set it back to false just after setMovies.